htop-dev/htop/docs/styleguide.md

 Exports of symbols should be used sparingly.
 Thus unless a function you write is intended to become public API of a module you should mark it as `static`.
-If a function should be public API an appropriate declaration for that function has to be placed in the accompaying header file.
+If a function should be public API an appropriate declaration for that function has to be placed in the accompanying header file.

 Please avoid function-like macros, in particular when exporting them in a header file.
 They have several downsides (re-evaluation of arguments, syntactic escapes, weak typing) for which usually a better alternative like an actual function exists.